 The LHIN is funded by the Province of Ontario in accordance with the Ministry-LHIN Accountability Agreement ("MLAA"), which describes budgetary arrangements established by the MOH.
-The Financial Statements reflect funding approved by the MOH to support LHIN managed Health Services Providers and the operations of the LHIN.
+The Financial Statements reflect funding approved by the MOH to the operations of the LHIN.
 The LHIN cannot authorize payments in excess of the budgetary allocation set by the MOH in the MLAA.
 Due to the nature of the Accountability Agreement, the LHIN is economically dependent on the MOH.